You may notice your dog sleeping in a position you’re not familiar with. Does it mean anything?

 To help your dog get the best sleep possible, make sure their sleeping environment is comfortable.
 You can do this by buying a dog bed they love, filling their sleep area with their favorite toys, and keeping water nearby.

-The Casper dog bed is made with pressure-relieving memory foam and supportive foam bolsters so your dog can sleep safe, supported, and comforted all night long.
 If your dog is a cuddler and likes to snooze in bed beside you, make sure to get a mattress protector to safe-guard against any accidents or spills.